15HzMonitor/Internship-Blog-Post/README.md

 2. Rufus Software to put your Ubuntu ISO into a bootable USB.
 You can find the latest Rufus version on the [Rufus downloads page](https://rufus.ie/downloads/).

-3. (Optional) a DBAN software such as Parted Magic to wipe the machine you will be using.
+3. (Optional) a software such as Parted Magic or DBAN to wipe the machine you will be using.

 4. Your router's software for port forwarding purposes.
 <br>